Adolf Dickfeld: North Africa

 In early November 1942, the Western Allies launched Operation Torch, the Anglo–American invasion of French North Africa.
 On 17 November, II.
 Gruppe of JG 2 was withdrawn from the English Channel Front and ordered to San Pietro Clarenza, Sicily.
 At the time, the Gruppe was equipped with the Focke-Wulf Fw 190 A-3, some Fw 190 A-2s, and received the A-4 variant in early December.
 This made II.
 Gruppe of JG 2 the only Fw 190 equipped fighter unit in the Mediterranean Theater.
 The Gruppe flew its first missions on 19 November, securing German air and sea transportation to Tunis.
 That day, elements of II.
 Gruppe began relocating to Bizerte Airfield.
-On 8 January 1943 during an emergency takeoff, Dickfeld crashed his Focke-Wulf Fw 190 A-4 (Werknummer 0750—factory number) by running into a bomb crater.
+On 8 January 1943 during an emergency takeoff, Dickfeld crashed his Fw 190 A-4 (Werknummer 0750—factory number) by running into a bomb crater.
 The aircraft summersaulted and Dickfeld was injured.
+Command of II.
+Gruppe of JG 2 was briefly passed to Oberleutnant Erich Rudorffer.

 On 15 April, Dickfeld was appointed Gruppenkommandeur of II.
 Gruppe of Jagdgeschwader 11 (JG 11—11h Fighter Wing), an office he held until May when he transferred command to Hauptmann Günther Specht.
 He was transferred to the Reich Air Ministry in December 1943.
 There, he was appointed Reichs-Inspekteur der Flieger Hitlerjugend (Reich inspector of the Aviation Hitler Youth).
 He was promoted to Oberstleutnant (lieutenant colonel) on 1 June 1944 and appointed General für Nachwuchs Luftwaffe (general of procreation/recruitment), a position he held until the end of World War II.

 Dickfeld was officially credited with 136 victories claimed in 1072 combat missions.
 He also claimed a further 15 enemy aircraft unconfirmed.
 He claimed about 128 victories over the Eastern Front.
 He claimed one victory flying the Heinkel He 162 Salamander ("Volksjäger") jet fighter, a P-47 Thunderbolt on 11 April 1945.